open-innovations/bradford-2025/src/glossary/term/collaborations.md

 ---
 title: Collaborations (national or international)
-description: Programme partnerships and co-productions with national and international companies/ organisations.
+description: Programme partnerships and co-productions with national and international companies/organisations.
 ---

 Examples: